kengz/aiva-doc/source/includes/_FEATURES.md

 These tools are put close together in a [polyglot environment](#polyglot), so you can start combining them in brand new ways.
 An example is the generic NLP parser <a href="https://github.com/kengz/aiva/blob/aiva-v3/lib/js/gen_nlp.js" target="_blank"><code>lib/js/gen_nlp.js</code></a> for parsing user input into intent and functional arguments - it uses `date.js` and `spaCy`.

 For more in-depth details, see [modules](#modules).
 Also if find a great ML tool we should include, submit a Pull Request!

+## <a name="theoretical"></a>theoretical power

+AIVA is based on a theoretical interface [HTMI](https://github.com/kengz/aiva/tree/aiva-v3/docs/HTMI.md) and a brain [CGKB](https://github.com/kengz/aiva/tree/aiva-v3/docs/CGKB.md) that is *human-bounded Turing complete*.
+The theorem establishes that HTMI can be used by a human to solve any problems or perform any functions she enumerates that are solvable by a Turing Machine.

+Complete implementation is still underway.